 - Improving muscle tone by helping to evenly distribute fat deposits.

 - Leaving skin smoother and brighter by shedding dead skin cells.

 - Strengthening the immune system by improving blood circulation.

 How do I do it?

 Top tip: Most people like to fit dry body brushing in either before or after a shower.
-Most prefer to do it before to wash off any dead skin cells and impurities.
+We recommend before so that you can wash off any dead skin cells and impurities.
 If you opt for this, save your body moisturiser until after your shower.

 Have you ever tried dry body brushing?
 Did you know this technique had so many benefits?